-Table decorations were provided governor, gave a short message of congratulations to the club.
-Lion John Jenks, district governor of District 43Y, from the Winchester club, also were present and gave congratulatory remarks, as did Lion After the meal, Lion Phil Garnett Trimble of the Orangeburg Club, Lion Shelby Trimble (past District Governor, also of the Orangeburg Club), David Mason (a District Governor) of the May's Lick Club, and E.V.
+Table decorations were provided governor, gave a short message of John Jenks, district governor of District 43Y, from the Winchester club, also were present and gave congratulatory remarks, as did Lion After the meal, Lion Phil Garnett Trimble of the Orangeburg Club, Lion Shelby Trimble (past District Governor, also of the Orangeburg Club), David Mason (a District Governor) of the May's Lick Club, and E.V.
 Holder (a past District Governor) of the Vanceburg Lions Club.